-The society has been charged with preserving Orinda's history by protecting and displaying artifacts, documents and images in the OHS museum, and by educating its membership and the general public about the area's history in a manner which enhances the quality of life in and beyond the city.
+protecting and displaying artifacts, documents and images in the OHS museum, and by educating its membership and the general public about the area's history in a manner which enhances the quality of life in and beyond the city.
 Members come from as far away as Santa Rosa for the society's annual holiday dinner and benefit from fellowship and frequent belly laughs while working on a diverse range of special projects throughout the year.

-In addition to the Caldecott Tunnel bond currently on display, the January Library Gallery exhibit also showcases clay renderings by local artist Dorothy P. Roos of Orinda's first school -known in 1882 as the Moraga School, the Miner Home (1880) and the Orinda Park Hotel (1885), the Santa Maria Chapel (1892), the Bryant Home (1875), and the Bryant Train Station (1893) - Orinda's own stop along the California Nevada Railroad.
+In addition to the Caldecott Tun-The society has been charged nel bond currently on display, the January Library Gallery exhibit also hank you showcases clay renderings by local artist Dorothy P. Roos of Orinda's first school -known in 1882 as the Moraga School, the Miner Home (1880) and the Orinda Park Hotel (1885), the Santa Maria Chapel the Bryant Train Station (1893) - nia Nevada Railroad.
 Roos, a graduate of the California College of Arts and Crafts, created the building models to help local children envision the founding days of their home town.